Common Terms

-Click a letter below to learn about common terms used in the title industry.
+Click a word below to learn about common terms used in the title industry.
 If you don't see what you need, don't hesitate to contact us.

 A brief history of the transfer of a piece of land or property, including all claims that could be made against it.